825kuba/Calculator/README.md

 A simple calculator project.

 To fix:

--strange behaviour with pressing +/- when the result is being displayed
+-✔DONE strange behaviour with pressing +/- when the result is being displayed

--to not be able to type anything when the result is being displayed
+- ✔DONE to not be able to type anything when the result is being displayed

 -add keboard events